Crash test dummy: Warrior Injury Assessment Manikin (WIAMan)

+Female crash test dummies

+Crash test dummies have been commonly based on males, even though women make up 62% of all car buyers in the USA.
+This leads to oversights in automotive safety and ergonomics for this demographic.
+In 2003, the National Highway Traffic Safety Administration (NHTSA) introduced the female Hybrid III into collision testing.
+This dummy was a scaled-down version of its male counterpart, representing the 5th percentile of women based on mid-1970s standards.

+In 2002, Volvo pioneered the development of a virtual crash test dummy representing a midsized pregnant female.
+Collaborating with Chalmers University of Technology, they also crafted a computer model of an average-sized female to advance their whiplash protection system.
+Other car companies have also adopted computer models in their safety testing to simulate crashes.

+In May 2023, the world's first female crash test dummy was used in a crash test at the Swedish National Road and Transport Research Institute in Linköping, Sweden.
+Dr. Astrid Linder led the team of researchers to develop the female crash test dummy which represented the height and weight of women at the 50th and 25th percentiles.
+The model was created after crash statistics showed that female bodies are more prone to other injuries than male, such as whiplash.
+The female dummy was developed with the help of an EU project.

 Testing procedure

 Every Hybrid III undergoes calibration prior to a crash test.
 Its head is removed and then dropped from 40 cm to calibrate the head instrumentation.
 Then the head and neck are reattached, set in motion, and stopped abruptly to check for proper neck flexure.
 Hybrids wear chamois leather skin; the knees are struck with a metal probe to check for proper puncture.
 Finally, the head and neck are attached to the body, which is attached to a test platform and struck violently in the chest by a heavy pendulum to ensure that the ribs bend and flex as they should.

 When the dummy has been determined to be ready for testing, calibration marks are fastened to the side of the head to aid researchers when slow-motion films are reviewed later.
 The dummy is then placed inside the test vehicle, set to seating position and then marked on the head and knees.
 Up to fifty-eight data channels located in all parts of the Hybrid III, from the head to the ankle, record between 30,000 and 35,000 data items in a typical 100–150 millisecond crash.
 These data are recorded in a temporary data repository in the dummy's chest and then downloaded to a computer once the test is complete.

 Because the Hybrid is a standardized data collection device, any part of a particular Hybrid type is interchangeable with any other.
 Not only can one dummy be tested several times, but if a part should fail, it can be replaced with a new part.
 A fully instrumented dummy is worth about €150,000.